Newton Wellesley Weston Committee: Juniper House & Coyne Rd.

 NWW has four other group homes in Newton.
 These programs have both men and women.
 Internships can be arranged in these programs as well, but three of the locations require the students to have independent transportation.
 The fourth home, located at Coyne Road in the Waban neighborhood of Newton, is accessible by public transportation and can usually accommodate one PULSE intern.

 Each house operates on a team concept, and the intern in considered a part of the team.

-A student who chooses to work at Juniper House or any other NWW program will be involved in the daily routines of the people who live there.
-Under staff guidance, the student will assist with home-based activities (such as meal planning, dinner preparation, personal grooming and hygiene, and budgeting), with recreational activities (such as hobbies, exercise, and special events), and with community-based activities (such as shopping, dining out, adult education, banking and using the library).
+PULSE students are involved in the daily routines of the people who live in these communities.
+Under staff guidance, the students assist with home-based activities (such as meal planning, dinner preparation, personal grooming and hygiene, and budgeting), with recreational activities (such as hobbies, exercise, and special events), and with community-based activities (such as shopping, dining out, adult education, banking and using the library).